fdabl/fdabl.github.io/_posts/2020-07-21-Corona-Party.md

 ## Footnote
 [^1]: Reported deaths are more reliable than reported cases because deaths must always be reported.
 This is why, for example, Flaxman et al. ([2020](https://www.nature.com/articles/s41586-020-2405-7)) use deaths to estimate the actual proportion of infections.
 There are issues with reported deaths, too, however, and I discuss some of them [here](https://scienceversuscorona.com/visualising-the-covid-19-pandemic/).
 [^2]: Curiously, this party allowed a total of $300$ guests when I first drafted this post a few days ago.
 That would have resulted in a party risk of $26.37\%$.
 They changed the total to $150$ since, maybe because the organizers actually sat down to do some calculations, similar to as we did in this post?
-Dominik Eulberg is an [amazing DJ](https://www.youtube.com/watch?v=Vv8p45-3MaI), but $150$ strikes me as too much, still.
+I am a big fan of [Dominik Eulberg](https://www.youtube.com/watch?v=Vv8p45-3MaI), but $150$ strikes me as too much, still.
 [^3]: Once the pandemic is over, inviting a random sample from the population should definitely become a thing.
 Bursting bubbles, one party at a time!